UPDATED 20 May 2021

-With Game 918: Third Age, circa 1650, All Neutral Game filling up in just a day or so, I am organizing another All Neutrals Game to give anyone who missed out on Game 918 a chance to try it.
+With Game 918: Third Age, circa 1650, All Neutral Game underway, I am organizing another All Neutrals Game to give anyone who missed out on Game 918 a chance to try it.
 This may also appeal to the players who signed up for Game 918.
 I will be playing in both.
-This game will be set in another time period and will be scheduled to run on the week alternating the 1650 All Neutrals game if you want to play both and have time for diplomacy in both games.

 If this is a game you’d like to play, please email firstname.lastname@example.org.